-Admission to Upper Division (for History; History & Political Science; History & Political Science - Adolescence Education: Social Studies; History & Political Science - Environmental Studies Specialization; Political Science):
+Admission to Upper Division (for History; History & Political Science; History & Political Science - Environmental Studies Specialization; Political Science):

 - 1. An overall grade point average (GPA) of 2.0 or better. - 2.
 An overall grade point average (GPA) of 2.25 or better in History & Political Science courses. - 3.
 Submission of at least 5 pages of writing sample(s) from History & Political Science courses. - 4.
-Submission of an essay (no more than two typed double-spaced pages) describing what the student intends to do with his or her bachelor's degree (intended career choice as what, graduate study in what, etc.) - 5.
+Submission of an essay (no more than two typed double-spaced pages) describing what the student intends to do with his or her bachelor's degree (intended career choice,, areas of graduate study, etc.) - 5.
 Students are expected to have completed at least the introductory level of language studies or its equivalent.
 A complete description of the requirement is available in the Foreign Language section of the Daemen catalogue. - 6.
-Successful completion of: - BA, HISTORY: HST105, HST106, HST220, HST221 - BA, HISTORY & POLITICAL SCIENCE); HISTORY & POLITICAL SCIENCE WITH ENS SPE-CIALIZATION); ADOLESCENCE EDUCATION: SOCIAL STUDIES: HST105, HST106, HST220, HST221, and one of the required PSC courses - BA, POLITICAL SCIENCE: PSC101, PSC113, PSC121 and PSC125
+Successful completion of: - BA, HISTORY: HST105, HST106, HST220, HST221 - BA, HISTORY & POLITICAL SCIENCE); HISTORY & POLITICAL SCIENCE WITH ENS SPECIALIZATION); ADOLESCENCE EDUCATION: SOCIAL STUDIES: HST105, HST106, HST220, HST221, and one of the required PSC courses - BA, POLITICAL SCIENCE: PSC101, PSC113, PSC121 and PSC125